GDWoody/Pixel-Controllers/JLC_PCB.md

 The next page will need to confirm all the BOM parts in the 'BOM_xxxxx_SMD_PCB.xlsx' file.
+The LCSC part numbers should be correct, if not let me know and I will update the LCSC part numbers.
 * Select "Next"

 ![Bom and CPL](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/parts.png)

 Select "Next" to proceed to placement review.
-If they are incorrect, let me know and I will update the LCSC part numbers.